 “[C]ould you please advise the Board that I request that the Press policy state that if a LACBA member objects to being recorded by the Press, then the Press shall not record any statements made by that LACBA member, by any means (electronic, audio recording, video recording, or other means.)
 An objection should be a continuing one that carries over to all meetings so that a LACBA member does not need to continually, at every meeting, state that s/he objects.
 (That would take time away from each meeting and we definitely want to be efficient.)”

 It was not known whether “other means” included taking notes with pen or pencil.
-In response to an inquiry, Rogers said in an email yesterday:
+In response to an inquiry, Rodgers said in an email yesterday:

 “I did not intend to suggest that comments cannot be written down.”

 “[M]y suggestions seek to strike a balance between the goal of information being open and transparent, on the one hand, and the goal of fostering open/unfettered discussion, on the other hand.
 Most times, these goals are not at odds, but sometimes they are.”

 Forsheit—who practices with Frankfurt Kurnit Klein & Selz PC and bills herself as “one of the country’s top privacy and data security lawyers”—advised that it would be unlawful to electronically record what anyone at the meeting said without that person’s consent.